 Anterior Cruciate Ligament (ACL) Laxity

 A systematic review by Belanger (2013) of 13 clinical trials investigating the effect of the menstrual cycle on ACL laxity found that there is evidence to support the hypothesis that the ACL changes throughout the menstrual cycle, with it becoming laxer during the pre-ovulatory (luteal) phase.
 Overall, these reviews found statistically significant differences for variation in ACL laxity and injury throughout the menstrual cycle, especially during the pre-ovulatory phase.
-Female athletes may need to take precautions in order to reduce the likelihood of ACL injury.
+Female athletes may need to take precautions to reduce the likelihood of ACL injury.